-- All students with special educational needs are part of a tutor group.
-Each tutor group is made up of students of different abilities and personalities. - All students with special educational needs access mainstream lessons each week.
-This includes students from our Area Resource Centre who have the most complex needs. - Trips, after school clubs and educational visits are all accessed by students with special needs. - Students with special educational needs are encouraged to engage in student leadership opportunities.
-Their representation is monitored by the SENDCO.
+- The expectation is that students with special educational needs are included in every aspect of school life without exception. - All students with special educational needs are part of a tutor group.
+Each tutor group is made up of students of different abilities and personalities. - Barriers to attending trips, after school clubs and educational visits are either managed or removed. - Students with special educational needs are encouraged to engage in student leadership opportunities.